open-climate-data-science/beginner-track-tutorial/README.md

 - beginner_tutorial.Rmd: An R notebook file that has been used to formulate the Beginner tutorial.
 Can be knitted to create an HTML file versio of the completed tutorial.
 - beginner_tutorial_student.ipynb: Student version of the tutorial with incomplete code blocks to be filled in during live coding sessions.
 Note this is a markdown notebook written for the R language.
 - beginner_tutorial_teacher.ipynb: Commpleted Beginner Track tutorial with complied images and results included.
 Note this is a markdown notebook written for the R language.

+## Binder Information

+If you wish to see the tutorials as presented in the Open Climate Data Science Workshop please visting the tutorial page of the [website](https://open-climate-data-science.github.io/tutorials/).
+Here you will find two links for the Beginner Track:
+    -  Student: A notebook with incomplete code blocks that was accessed by partipants
+    -  Teacher: A helpful reference guide with completed code from the tutorial

+Please note a recording of the tutorial is also attached on the referenced website page.